-I opened my eyes and said to John, “this is an anticlimax – I can’t tell it’s gluten free.”
+I opened my eyes and said, “this is an anticlimax – I can’t tell it’s gluten free.”

 Well yes and what a good job they did.
-Our next door neighbours, Jan and David were away in France, kicking it up with Jamie Schler from Life’s a Feast at her new hotel in Chinon and other places in France during the 2 months they were gone.
+My friends Jan and David have been away in France, kicking it up with Jamie Schler from Life’s a Feast at her new hotel in Chinon and other places in France during the 2 months they were gone.
 Jan is gluten intolerant and when I posted the salad photo on Facebook she was over the moon and wanted to know where she could buy pasta she could eat.
 She can buy it at any Woolworth’s supermarket.

 Jan and David are now back and they brought me these wonderful mustards from Dijon!
 Jan said when she went into a mustard shop she told the staff that she was familiar with Maille mustard and they said, “That’s a swear word around here!”
 She looked at them a bit funny and they said that Maille used to be in Dijon but it left there and its mustard is made in other parts of the world where labour is cheap and it’s no longer true Dijon mustard.
 So file that away for future reference. 🙂

 Do you like matcha?
 I had some once that was really bitter and when I was asked to give this a try I hoped it was going to be good.
 Matcha tea boosts health, energy and concentration and that’s a good thing around here.
 The powder was beautifully green and soft and I immediately made some matcha ice cream which was a bit hit.